livingdocsIO/documentation/reference-docs/editor-configuration/menu-and-dashboards.md

 }
 ```

-There are three types of dashboard configurations `dashboard`, `kanbanBoard` and `taskBoard`.
+There are three types of dashboard configurations
+- `dashboard`
+- `kanbanBoard`
-Where `taskBoard` is simply a predefined `kanbanBoard` for a task.
+- `taskBoard` (predefined `kanbanBoard` for a task)

 These configurations also go into your editor config file.

-Normal Dashboard:
+Kanban Boards are very similar to dashboards, except they do have multiple result columns.
+Each result column will show a list of documents the same as a single dashboard does.
+The documents cannot be manually sorted or moved between columns, instead each column typically has its own filter settings.

+For example a task board will show all tasks in the `requested` state in one column and tasks with the state `inProgress` and `done` in the other columns.
+In order to move a card into another column you simply have to open the document and move the task into another state.

+#### Example: Dashboard
 ```js
 // note: not within the config of app: {...}
 dashboards: [{